sgshmn/Lecture_EOPL/README.md

 ### Chapter 4: State

- - EXPLICIT-REFS: A language with explicit references
+ - EXPLICIT-REFS: A language with explicit references (based on LETREC)

- - IMPLICIT-REFS: A language with implicit references
+ - IMPLICIT-REFS: A language with implicit references (based on LETREC)

 ### Chapter 5: Continuation-passing interpreters

  - LETREC-CPS: Reimplement LETREC with a continuation-based interpreter (based on LETREC)

- - EXCEPTION: A language with exception handling (based on LETREC-CPS)
+ - EXCEPTIONS: A language with exception handling (based on LETREC-CPS)

  - THREADS: A multi-threaded concurrent language (based on LETRE-CPS and IMPLICIT-REFS)

-### Chapter 7: Types
+### Chapter 7: Types (INFERRED Not Available Yet)

  - CHECKED: A type-checked language (based on LETREC)
+ - INFERRED: A language with type inference (based on CHECKED)

-### Chapter 8: Modules
+### Chapter 8: Modules (Not Available Yet)

- - n/a
+ - SIMPLE-MODULES: A modular language (based on CHECKED)
+ - OPAQUE-TYPES: A modular language with interfaces, i.e., module types (based on SIMPLE-MODULES)
+ - PROC-MODULES: A modular language with parameterized modules (based on OPAQUE-TYPES)

-### Chapter 9: Objects and Classes
+### Chapter 9: Objects and Classes (Not Available Yet)

- - n/a
+ - CLASSES: An untyped object-oriented language (based on IMPLICIT-REFS)
+ - TYPED-OO: A typed object-oriented language (based on CLASSES)